MicrosoftLearning/mslearn-ai-vision/Instructions/Exercises/08-gen-ai-vision.md

    Console.WriteLine(completion.Content[0].Text);
     ```

-1. Save your changes and run the app to test it with the same prompts you used previosyly.
+1. Save your changes and run the app to test it with the same prompts you used previously.

 ## Clean up